Neerajreddy-2005/Script-AI/README.md

 # Script‑AI

+If you want to see the project live: [Live Demo](https://scripai.netlify.app/)

 A lightweight tool to generate clean, platform‑ready content scripts and display them in a simple dashboard.

 ## Tech Stack